AWS and Google Cloud direct connection AWS Interconnect - multicloud is now GA!

 Screenshot 2026-04-15 14.26.08 copy

 Set propagation to Enable and click Save.
-Now routing information will propagate to Google Cloud, allowing connectivity.
+Now routing information is propagated to Google Cloud, and the connection is ready.

 Screenshot 2026-04-15 14.26.17 copy

-Set up virtual machines with web servers on both AWS and Google Cloud, and allow 80/TCP and ICMP in security groups/firewalls.
+Set up virtual machines with web servers on AWS and Google Cloud, and allow 80/TCP and ICMP in the security group/firewall settings.

 Running on Amazon Linux 2023: